discotroop/react2048/README.md

 - Better test coverage, it would have saved quite few headaches along the way.

 Tools Used:
-JS, React, HTML 5, CSS, Jest, Git (obviously), github pages.
+JS, React, HTML 5, CSS.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Jest for testing
+Git, github pages for back up and deployment.

 If you'd like to run it locally feel free to download the repository.